magpylib/magpylib/docs/_pages/docu/docu_physics.md

 Maximal performance is achieved when `.getB(sources, observers)` is called only a single time in your program.
 Try not to use loops.
 ```

 The objective oriented interface comes with an overhead.
-If you want to achieve maximal performance this overhead can be avoided with {ref}`intro-direct-interface`.
+If you want to achieve maximal performance this overhead can be avoided with {ref}`docu-direct-interface`.

 The analytical solutions provide extreme performance.
 Single field evaluations take of the order of `100 µs`.
 For large input arrays (e.g. many observer positions or many similar magnets) the computation time drops below `1 µs` per evaluation point on single state-of-the-art x86 mobile cores (tested on `Intel Core i5-8365U @ 1.60GHz`), depending on the source type.